oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 ```
 {% endraw %}

 This component encapsulates a single todo item.
 It has logic for editing the title, setting the completed status, and deleting items.
-If you look closely at the code, you'll notice that it both sends changes to the server and also updates the local copy stored in the `todos` array in the parent component.
+If you look closely at the code, you'll notice that it sends changes to the server and updates the local copy stored in the `todos` array in the parent component.

 Create the `Todos` component.